model-checking/kani/docs/src/rustc-hacks.md

 In order to enable logs, you can just define the `RUSTC_LOG` variable, as documented here: <https://rustc-dev-guide.rust-lang.org/tracing.html>.

-Note that depending on the level of logs you would like to enable, you will need to build your own version of `rustc` as described above.
+Note that depending on the level of logs you would like to enable, you'll need to build your own version of `rustc` as described above.